exquery/exquery/README.md

 ### exquery-serialization-annotations
 Base Implementation of EXQuery Annotations based on [W3C XSLT and XQuery Serialization 3.0 specification](http://www.w3.org/TR/xslt-xquery-serialization-30/), builds on the [exquery-serialization-annotations-api](#exquery-serialization-annotations-api).

-### exquery-distribution
-Maven project for building all modules and creating an EXQuery distribution.

 ### exquery-parent
 Maven parent POM for common Maven settings for each module.